cite-architecture/CitableBase.jl/docs/src/urns.md

 !!! tip "Why do we need 'urnequals' when we already have '==' ?"

-    Our implementation of the `UrnComparisonTrait`'s functions use two parameters of the same type, compare the two URNs, and produce a boolean result.
-In the following section, we will implement the same trio of functions, but with one URN parameter and one parameter giving a citable collection.
-In those implementations, we can filter the collection by comparing the URN to the URNs of individual items in the collection.
-We can reserve `==` for comparing the contents of two collections, and use `urnequals` to filter a collection's content.
+    Our implementation of `urnequals` uses two parameters of the same type to compare two URNs and produce a boolean result.
+In the following section, we will implement the functions of `UrnComparisonTrait` with one URN parameter and one parameter giving a citable collection.
+In those implementations, we can filter the collection by comparing the URN parameter to the URNs of items in the collection.
+We will reserve `==` for comparing the contents of two collections, and use `urnequals` to filter a collection's content.